Email Print Bookmark & Share

 Jamaica Attractions

-Jamaica has holiday attractions that extend far beyond the stretches of Negril's Seven Mile Beach.
+Jamaica has a fascinating history and culture and apart from its beautiful beaches and lush jungle landscapes it is riveting to learn about the slave culture which developed here; the island's holiday attractions extend far beyond the stretches of Negril's famous Seven Mile Beach.
 Among the many great things to see and do in Jamaica, there are destinations such as Kingston's Bob Marley Museum and Spanish Town, or the Montego Bay Marine Park and Rose Hall (said to be haunted by beautiful Annie Palmer, the 'White Witch of Rose Hall').

 Appleton Rum Estate